microsoft/AzureTRE/docs/auth.md

 **TRE Swagger UI** app registration:

-* Controls the access to the Swagger UI of Management API
+* Controls the access to the Swagger UI of the TRE API
 * Has no scopes or app roles defined

 #### API permissions - TRE Swagger UI